Joseph Milner (firefighter)

+Career

-Born in Manchester in 1922, on leaving the army in 1946, he began his career with the Fire Brigades of Middlesbrough, Scarborough, and the North Riding of Yorkshire.
+Milner was born in October 1922 in Manchester, England.
+On leaving the army in 1946, he began his career with the Fire Brigades of Middlesbrough, Scarborough, and the North Riding of Yorkshire.
 He joined the Hong Kong Fire Services in 1951.
+In the 1962 Queen's Birthday Honours, was awarded the Queen's Fire Service Medal for Distinguished Service (QFSM) in reconotin of his work as deputy director of the Hong Kong Fire Brigade.

 He was Director of the Hong Kong Fire Services from 1965 to 1970 and Chief Fire Officer, of the London Fire Brigade from 1970 to 1976.

-He was the Chief Fire Officer, present during the Moorgate tube crash aftermath, in 1975.
+In the 1975 New Year Honours, he was appointed Commander of the Order of the British Empire (CBE).
+As the Chief Fire Officer, he was present during the aftermath of the Moorgate tube crash that occurred on occurred on 28 February 1975.
 He famously quoted 'my thousand selfless heroes', in dedication to the literal 1000 firefighters who spent 5 days rescuing survivors.
+He retired from the fire brigade in 1976.

+He died on 13 January 2007 in Caston, Norfolk, England.